 To protect existing NPC member organizations, [white] sorority leaders have effectively prevented young [white] women from establishing a modern sorority with modern values since 1917 (the last year any NPC member organization was established).
 None of this is to suggest that bad intentions are in play.
 Umbrella associations exist to protect and strengthen their member organizations.
 But NPC tweets and press releases advocating for “free association” for college women do not align with NPC policy/ies

-Read at your own risk (jk).
+These posts and articles shed light on the racial segregation of fraternities past and present.
 Suggest other thoughtful articles to me on Twitter (@FraternityNik) and I will check them out.
 (Thanks!)

 - New Republic Article about segregation at the University of Alabama (and in fraternities in general)

 - Wikipedia page for “Racism in United States College Fraternities”

 - CNN’s “Fraternities a form of American Apartheid”